- Four 10,000 BTU Stainless Steel Burners

 As for the grill itself, this is a big, shiny 4-burner gas grill from a company called Nexgrill.
 This is a powerful grill.
 You get a maximum of 40,000 BTUs under 422 square inches of primary grilling surface.
-That's pretty good.
+That’s pretty good.
 You also get a 15,000 BTU infrared side burner.
-Theoretically, you would use this for searing, but it does make a hard to clean mess if you do.
+Theoretically, you would use this for searing, but it does make a hard-to-clean mess if you do.
 In the back of the grill is a 13,000 BTU infrared rotisserie burner.
 Note that the rotisserie kit for this grill is sold separately and costs nearly $90USD.
 Not much of a bargain there.

-The KitchenAid 4-Burner Gas Grill looks all stainless from the front, but the side and back panels as well as the cooking chamber are porcelain coated steel.
+The KitchenAid 4-Burner Gas Grill looks all stainless from the front, but the side and back panels as well as the cooking chamber are porcelain-coated steel.
 The truth is, this would be a better quality grill if the exterior was black and the cooking chamber was stainless but looks matter.
 In fact, this grill is designed to look very good and impressive.
-Large and shiny, this grill weighs in around 150 pounds, which isn't bad, but there is little here that has much quality to it.
+Large and shiny, this grill weighs around 150 pounds, which isn’t bad, but there is little here that has much quality to it.

 The Bottom Line